Samhain 2024: The Cailleach

 “Most of the black Army officers were recruited to the FBI,” he said, and this friend was one.
 The FBI kept close track of Jack, and maybe they still do, he said.
 He was in the Communist Party USA till the mid-50s and the FBI would call him up periodically just to check on him.

-The CP, and particularly one friend, bugged him to get rid of the .45.
+The Communist Party, and particularly one friend, bugged him to get rid of the .45.
 The CP frowned on their members having guns.
 It was dangerous, and especially dangerous for black men.
 Finally he took the .45 apart, every screw, he said, put all the parts in a paper bag, then walked along the waterfront throwing the parts in the water one by one.
 No one will ever find that gun, or pin it on him!BridgeFlrs

 Later, when a president was about to visit San Francisco (he thinks it was Truman) the FBI came to his house.
 When they knocked on his door and asked him if he had any guns, he was able to honestly say no.